accelazh/accelazh.github.io/_posts/2021-11-06-Notes-on-How-to-do-Innovation.md

 ---
 {% include JB/setup %}

-Here to summarize my experience on how to do innovation in the daily engineering work (distributed storage systems).
+Here to summarize my experience on how to do innovation in the daily engineering work (in distributed storage system area).

 First, why engineering work needs innovation?

   * Incremental innovation.
 Our daily work is to build better systems.
-Every step is essentially __incremental innovation__.
+The work is essentially composed of __incremental innovation__.
 Some proposed new features enroll into next level __paradigm shift__, or even __disruptive innovation__.
 Compared to infrastructure systems, App development receives more drive from changing business needs.

-  * If the product aims as the __leader__ in a market unit, innovation is a must, to explore what's next, and more to construct the next market rules.
+  * If the product aims as a __leader__ in a market unit, innovation is a must, to explore what's next, and more to construct the next market rules.
 If the product is a __follower__, the task of innovation is more shifted to learn from competitors and eco-systems, to keep up with "what others are playing", and to regularly attend in info sources.

   * Innovation is a __fundamental thought training__ (along with solving problems, broad reading & writing).
 Let it train our insight depth, sensitivity to subtle opportunities, grasp of the system overview, and knowledge to industry.

 The common sense innovation method is brainstorming and idea [addition/subtraction/multiplication/division](https://medium.com/swlh/the-secret-innovation-technique-behind-silicon-valleys-creativity-91fe6e7c1526).
-Usually most ideas will be filtered out, but one in ten can be shiny ones.
+Usually most ideas will be filtered out, but the surviving one in ten can be shiny.

-  * Besides free style, brainstorm ideas but with structured categories and heuristics, mine ideas with [MECE](http://www.caseinterviewsecrets.com/), and comination iteration.
+  * Besides free style, brainstorm ideas but with structured categories and heuristics, mine ideas with [MECE](http://www.caseinterviewsecrets.com/), and comination iterations.

   * Besides, sleep and forget.
-Let those ideas mutate and reform in our subconscious.
-When we come back and look again, there can be new discoveries.
+Let those ideas mutate and reform in subconsciousness.
+When come back and look again, new discoveries emerge.

-The fundamental innovation method is to stand on the top and look one step further.
+The fundamental method of innovation is to stand on the mountain top and look one step further.
+Step two is easy.

-  * First.
-Understand the __cutting edge__ of our technology domain.
-Understand our product in depth.
-Understand the industry landscape and our position.
-Understand what academic knowledge and dynamics.
-This is non-trivial, and essentially asking we to become an expert/leader. [\[1\]](/technology/Roadmap-to-Technical-Leadership)[\[2\]](/storage/Build-My-Academic-Paper-Feedback-Network).
+  * Step one.
+Be the expert.
+Master the technology stack.
+We should know anything when asked.
+Know where the mountain top is, industry and academic, and the underwater momentum.
+Besides, understand the product in depth, the industry landscape, and our position.
+This is __non-trivial__, which should take years. [\[1\]](/technology/Roadmap-to-Technical-Leadership)[\[2\]](/storage/Build-My-Academic-Paper-Feedback-Network).

-  * Next, think what should be the __next__ for the industry and the product. __Review__ our product and think what are the __bottlenecks__ in the near future.
+  * Step two. think what should be the __next__ for the industry and the product. __Review__ our product and think what are the __bottlenecks__ in the near future.
 What can be the threats.
 And what are the strength to enhance.
 These __gaps__ are where to find the innovation.
+Apply vision and strategic thinking.

 Gaps are convenient source of innovation.